 * Soft, whispery voice (hypophonia)

-Nature is filled animals that use toxins that affect the nervous system for protection and to capture food.
 Some plants are a rich source of chemicals that scientists have used to make medicines to help people with diseases of the nervous system.

 Our herbal tonic medicines are carefully prepared on a personal and individual basis for your healing by medical herbalist Alan Hopking MA MNIMH FINEH.